 Traditionally, the sole owner of the feudal rights is called "Lord of X" or "Lady of X", where X stands for the name of the lordship.
 Originally this title belonged to knights.
 Since the late Middle Ages the title "Lord" is also used for owners of lordships.
 Since the fourteenth century the lordships of Sinoutskerke and Baarsdorp have always been inherited and sold together, but never have they been formally united.
+The current owner of the lordships therefore uses the title "Lady of Sinoutskerke and Baarsdorp".

 Use of name